anniejain24/Diarization/README.md

 # Diarization

-Experiments for various approaches to add speaker labels to the SimCenter osce recordings/transcripts
+Experiments for various approaches to add speaker labels to the SimCenterAI OSCE recordings/transcripts.

 ## Getting started